Oceanatik logo

 HomeDestinationsDive SmartContact Us

-Connect with 43 dive operators and dive at 110 locations that Sri Lanka has to offer.
+Discover Sri Lanka, connect with 43 dive operators and dive at 110 locations.

 Sri Lanka, known as the "Pearl of the Indian Ocean," is a tropical paradise offering a wealth of underwater adventures.
 With a coastline stretching over 1,300 km (800 miles), it is a haven for scuba divers.
 The island features vibrant coral reefs, intriguing wrecks, and a rich variety of marine life.